 |Back to the tents to fully prepare for the personal equipment and rest before the start of the stage.

 |Collection of water and energy supplements.
 Participants must pass through the area of mandatory water harvesting, which also will be delivered, if they so desire, energy supplements.

 |Step by output control.
 All runers must go through the controller of the organization that will give them entry into the starting area.
 It is important to follow this procedure carefully to avoid delays to the start time and unnecessary penalties.

 Briefing on the stage.
 The briefings of the EVEREST TRAIL RACE are often short on time but necessary to communicate to participants the details of the stage.
 The languages are Spanish and English.

-During the tour participants will go through the CP (control points) located every 7 or 8 km., Which collect water and aid stations.
-The number of CPs between departure and arrival are 3 and exceptionally 4 in one step.
+During the tour participants will go through the CP (control points) , which collect water and aid stations.
+The number of CPs between departure and arrival are 2 or 3.

 Finish line and collect water.
 Participants arriving at the latest at 5:00 pm and will have a light lunch hour in the dining room is closed to reopen after 06:30 PM.